andrefimenko/License_Plate_Recognition_API/README.md

 mount angle, view angle, lens features, shape of the gate path and so on) experimentally and might not be optimal for your conditions.
-To get the program tuned according to your conditions you should first uncomment sections responsible for showing recognizable images.
+To get the program tuned according to your conditions you should first uncomment sections in __views.py__ responsible for showing recognizable images.
 Roughly speaking this recognition process consists of __two stages__.
 #### 1. Finding the license plate itself
 Play with __scaleFactor=1.01, minNeighbors=55__ parameters
 in __line 61__ (by default) of __views.py__ to achieve